School of Medicine

 Assistant Professor of Otolaryngology/Head & Neck Surgery at the Stanford University Medical Center

-Bio Dr. Liu was born in Taiwan, grew up in Istanbul, and boarded at The Lawrenceville School before attending Stanford as an undergraduate student.
-He completed his medical and dental degrees at the University of California-San Francisco (UCSF), during which he spent one year at the NIH as a Howard Hughes Medical Institute (HHMI) Reseach Scholar, and another year as a UCSF fellow of Advanced Training in Clinical Research (ATCR).
+Bio Dr. Liu boarded at The Lawrenceville School before attending Stanford as an undergraduate student.
+He received his medical and dental degrees at the University of California-San Francisco (UCSF).
+During predoctoral training, he spent one year at the NIH as a Howard Hughes Medical Institute (HHMI) Research Scholar (Cloister Program).
+He was also a UCSF fellow of Advanced Training in Clinical Research (ATCR).
 After maxillofacial surgery residency at UCSF, Dr. Liu completed a fellowship at Stanford with the Department of Otolaryngology and Dr. Robert Riley, focusing on the full scope of sleep apnea surgery.
 He then joined the Stanford University School of Medicine faculty as an Assistant Professor of Otolaryngology in 2014.
 He currently serves as co-director of the Stanford Sleep Surgery Fellowship Program and a preceptor for the Stanford Oculo-plastic Surgery Fellowship.

 In addition to the full scope of sleep apnea surgery (nasal, palatal, tongue-base, hypoglossal nerve stimulation, genioglossus advancement, maxillomandibular advancement), Dr. Liu has expertise in orthognathic surgery (particularly surgery-first orthognathic surgery), esthetic facial bone contouring, and repair of complex primary and secondary facial trauma.
 In that capacity, he also serves as a preceptor for the Stanford Oculoplastic Surgery Fellowship.